Coronavirus (COVID-19) Vaccine

-The Government and the JCVI have announced that second dose appointments will be brought forward, shortening the previous interval from 12 to 8 weeks for those aged 40 and over who have yet to receive theirs.
+The Government and the JCVI have announced that second dose appointments for those who have yet to receive theirs will be brought forward, shortening the previous interval from 12 to 8 weeks.
 Nobody needs to contact the NHS.
 If you need to manage your appointment, you can do this at nhs.uk/covidvaccine.

 Further information and resources

 You can also find information about the vaccine in easy read format: